gregdan3/gregdan3.github.io/pages/toki-pona/sona/preps.md

 </details>

-`tawa` can describe perspective, like English "to": description from the point of view of something or someone!
+[tawa]{.tokipona} can describe perspective, like English "to": description from the point of view of something or someone!

 <details><summary> [ni li pona mute <u>**tawa mi**</u>]{.tokipona} </summary>